-If the MAN AttentionGuard detects the first signs of first signs of lack of concentration or overtiredness, the driver display shows the message “Drive attentively!” for eight seconds.
+If the MAN AttentionGuard detects the first signs of lack of concentration or overtiredness, the driver display shows the driver the message “Drive attentively!”.

 This is accompanied by an acoustic signal which sounds once via the driver’s workplace speaker.
 The warnings then disappear automatically without requiring confirmation.